Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Changing URL Structure in WordPress

-Assuming you want to change your current permalink structure, one of your utmost concerns is the impact on SEO.
+Assuming you want to change your WordPress permalink structure, one of your utmost concerns is the impact on SEO.

 How safely can the WordPress permalink be changed without affecting the WordPress site’s SEO or ensuring minimal impact?

-The good news is that I have done this several times without a noticeable SEO impact or poor user experience.
+The good news is that I have done this several times without any noticeable impact on SEO or poor user experience.

 Whether you want to change the URL for a single post/page or the default permalink for all published posts, you should point the old link to the new one with a 301 redirect function.